Treaty Rights Educator

 The Candidates Shall:

-- Be self-starters and able to work alone with minimal supervision;
+- Be a self-starter and able to work alone with minimal supervision;

 - Have excellent written, spoken and presentation skills;